sstevens2/AoC_2021/Readme.md

   through all the positions that were in the input instead of all the possible positions.
   For part 1 I got lucky it was one of the existing positions but that wasn't true for part 2 where all the subs needed to move.

+  Was reviewing code from someone else I know who is also doing the AoC this year.
+  Couple things I like about her solutions:
+  	1. She puts the prompts into the jupyter notebook.
+Not sure if I want to do this but it might make it more readable if others want to look at it.
+Maybe at least links to the day in question.
+  	2. She often uses functions better.
+I've gotten somewhat lazy about rewriting some stuff that could be in functions.
+For example, yesterday I wish I'd written a function that runs the simulation for X number of days, I wrote that loop out a bunch of times for no reason.
+  	3. She keeps track of getting the answer wrong.
+I might need to show this better in my jupyter notebooks as well.
 </details>